drug-design/course/docs/chapters/adme-case-studies.md

 ### Activation for the Arylhydrocarbon Receptor

-The mechanisms of activation for the Arylhydrocarbon Receptor (AhR) is as follows: A ligand enters the cell by diffusion and binds to AhR after dissociation of the Heat Shock Protein 90 (HSP90).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/activation-for-arylhydrocarbon-receptor-0fa0adc0'><i class='fa fa-play' aria-hidden='true'></i></button>The mechanisms of activation for the Arylhydrocarbon Receptor (AhR) is as follows: A ligand enters the cell by diffusion and binds to AhR after dissociation of the Heat Shock Protein 90 (HSP90).
 This AhR occupied with ligand will pass through the nuclear membrane and forms a heterodimer with the AhR Nuclear Translocation (ARNT) protein.
 This heterodimer can finally bind to the specific Responsive Element (RE) in the promoter of the target gene and transcribe and translate many enzymes, such as cytochrome P450 variants CYP1A1, CYP1A2 and CYP1B1.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.